FAQs

 HOW SHOULD I CHOOSE A CRIMINAL DEFENSE LAWYER?

-If you are accused of a crime, your defense is extremely important.
+If you are accused of a crime, your defense is critical.
 There are many attorneys to choose from.
-You should choose a criminal defense attorney who is highly experienced and willing to fight for their clients.
-Your lawyer should be knowledgeable, helpful, and willing to take the time to fully explain things to you so that you can make the most informed decision.
-At our firm, both criminal defense attorneys have comprehensive experience as both prosecutors and defense lawyers, which provides them with significant insight in determining the best strategy for your individual case.
+You should select a criminal defense attorney who is highly experienced and willing to fight for their clients.
+Your lawyer should be knowledgeable, helpful, and willing to take the time to thoroughly explain things to you so that you can make the most informed decision.
+At our firm, both criminal defense attorneys have comprehensive experience as both prosecutors and defense lawyers, which provides them with significant insight into determining the best strategy for your case.

 WHAT TYPE OF CASES DOES YOUR FIRM HANDLE?

-Our criminal defense attorneys handle all types of criminal cases – from non-violent misdemeanor crimes to murder.
-They frequently represent clients in federal, state, and municipal court.
+Our criminal defense attorneys handle all criminal cases – from non-violent misdemeanor crimes to murder.
+They frequently represent clients in federal, state, and municipal courts.
 No matter the seriousness of the offense, it is always best to have an experienced attorney fighting on your side.

 WHAT SHOULD I DO FOLLOWING AN ARREST?

-The first thing that you should do after you have been arrested is to ask for a lawyer.
+The first thing you should do after being arrested is to ask for a lawyer.
 Exercise your constitutional right to remain silent until you have consulted with an attorney and have one present with you at any interview with law enforcement authorities.

 WHAT SHOULD MY ATTORNEY BE DOING ONCE HE HAS BEEN HIRED?

-Once you have retained counsel to represent you in your case, there are several essential steps that your attorney should begin to undertake.
+Once you have retained counsel to represent you in your case, your attorney should begin to take several essential steps.
 These include:

 - Explaining the elements of the crime you have been charged with;